Want to hold a street party in the London Borough of Havering?

 - event must be free to attend

-- event must be respectful of other local residents who are not or cannot attend your street party, e.g the volume of music or other noise
+- event must be respectful of other local residents who are not or cannot attend your street party, so please be aware of the volume of music or other noise

 - road must be closed no earlier than 10am and opened no later 8pm as per the published traffic management orders